 - 5.8 The cost auditor shall not refer to the work of cost auditor's expert in cost auditor's report containing an unmodified opinion unless required by law or regulation to do so.
 If such reference is required by law or regulation, the cost auditor shall indicate in the report that the reference does not reduce the cost auditor's responsibility for the audit opinion.
-(Refer 6.38) - 5.9 If the cost auditor makes reference to the work of cost auditor's expert in the report because such reference is relevant to an understanding of a modification to the cost auditor's opinion, the cost auditor shall indicate in the report that such reference does not reduce the cost auditor's responsibility for that opinion.
-(Refer 6.39)

-6. Application Guidance
+(Ref: Para.
+6.38) - 5.9 If the cost auditor makes reference to the work of cost auditor's expert in the report because such reference is relevant to an understanding of a modification to the cost auditor's opinion, the cost auditor shall indicate in the report that such reference does not reduce the cost auditor's responsibility for that opinion.
+(Ref: Para.
+6.39) - 6.
+Application Guidance

-Cost Auditor's Expert
+Cost Auditor's Expert (Ref: Para.
+4.1)

-- 6.1 Expertise in a field other than accounting or auditing may include expertise in relation to such matters as: - a.
-Determination of installed/ achievable capacity of plant, machineries, process, product etc. - b.
-Determination and or verification of consumption norms of various inputs like material, labour, machine hours, technical standards. - c.
-Impact on consumption norms of various inputs due to change in production process, change in technology, or substitute of major input material(s), - d.
-Efficiency of machines, boiler etc. which has significant impact on determination of machine hour rate, labour hour rate and or utilities consumption pattern. - e.
-The interpretation of contracts, laws and regulations. - f.
-The analysis of complex or unusual tax compliance issues.
-(Refer 4.1) - 6.2 In many cases, distinguishing between expertise in accounting or auditing, and expertise in another field, will be straightforward, even where this involves a specialized area of accounting or auditing.
-For example, an individual with expertise in applying methods of financial /cost accounting for deferred income tax can often be easily distinguished from an expert in taxation law.
-The former is not an expert for the purposes of this SCA as this constitutes accounting expertise; the latter is an expert for the purposes of this SCA as this constitutes legal expertise.
-In some cases, however, particularly those involving an emerging area of accounting or auditing expertise, distinguishing between specialized areas of accounting or auditing, and expertise in another field, will be a matter of professional judgment.
+6.1 Expertise in a field other than accounting or auditing may include expertise in relation to such matters as:

+(a) Determination of installed/ achievable capacity of plant, machineries, process, product etc.;

+(b)Determination and or verification of consumption norms of various inputs like material, labour, machine hours, technical standards etc.;

+(c) Impact on consumption norms of various inputs due to change in production process, change in technology, or substitute of major input material(s) etc.;

+(d)Efficiency of machines, boiler etc. which has significant impact on determination of machine hour rate, labour hour rate and or utilities consumption pattern; or

+(e) The interpretation of contracts, laws and regulations.

+- 6.2 In many cases, distinguishing between expertise in accounting or auditing, and expertise in another field, will be straightforward, even where this involves a specialized area of accounting or auditing.
+For example, an individual with expertise in applying methods of accounting for deferred income tax can often be easily distinguished from an expert in taxation law.
+The former is not an expert for the purposes of this SCA as this constitutes accounting expertise; the latter is an expert for the purposes of this SCA as this constitutes legal expertise including indirect taxes.
+In some cases, however, particularly those involving an emerging area of accounting or auditing, and expertise in another field, will be a matter of professional judgment.
 Applicable professional rules and standards regarding education and competency requirements for accountants and auditors may assist the cost auditor in exercising that judgment.
-(Refer 4.1)

-6.3 It is necessary to apply judgment when considering how the requirements of this SCA are affected by the fact that cost auditor's expert may be either an individual or an organization.
+(Refer para 4.1) - 6.3 It is necessary to apply judgment when considering how the requirements of this SCA are affected by the fact that cost auditor's expert may be either an individual or an organization.
 For example, when evaluating the competence, capabilities and objectivity of cost auditor's expert, it may be that the expert is an organization the cost auditor has previously used, but the auditor has no prior experience of the individual expert assigned by the organization for the particular engagement; or it may be the reverse, that is, the cost auditor may be familiar with the work of an individual expert but not with the organization that expert has joined.
 In either case, both the personal attributes of the individual and the managerial attributes of the organization (such as systems of quality control the organization implements) may be relevant to the cost auditor's evaluation.
-(Refer 4.1)
+(Refer para 4.1)

-Determining the Need for Cost Auditor's Expert
+Determining the Need for Cost Auditor's Expert (Ref: Para.
+5.1)